SamuelKao/Power-Outage-Research/README.md

 Alternative Hypothesis: The missingness of CUSTOMERS.AFFECTED depend on OUTAGE_DURATION

-Then, we're calculating Absolute Difference in mean for these proportions.
+Then, we're using  for these proportions.
 This helps measure the difference in distribution between missing and non-missing values across Outage Duration.

 Below is the graph and the output of permutation test.
 Our p-value is less than our significance level of 5%, so we reject the null hypothesis.
 The significance of this is that it is highly possible that the missingness of Customer Affected depends on outage duration.